COJO-intelligence/passwordmanager/README.md

 1. **pm.p12** - This file is the keystore that contains the master key used for encrypting and decrypting;
 1. **pm.log** - The log file which we require you to send in order to debug a certain crash situation or malfunction.
 Please note that we do not collect any information about the system;

 All these files are created at runtime and updated properly.
-Also, their location is identical to the JAR file's path.
+Also, their location is set to the user's home directory path (under the directory PMCojoFiles).

-**Note:** We currently are aware of a situation in which running the app on a LINUX system will create the files in the power working directory path instead of the JAR's location.
-This applies especially when running the app by double clicking the JAR instead of launching from terminal.

 **Very Important!** Current version does not provide a way to reset the main password.
 We strongly recommend to not forget it.
 If such a situation occurs, or you simply want to reset the app, delete all the 4 files described above.
 Be aware that such an action will erase all previously added entries!